antmicro/kenning-pipeline-manager/docs/source/sphinx-extension.md

 * `height` - optional, specifies height of the graph in chosen units, `px`/`%`/`em` etc. Unit has to be specified.
 If height was not set, aspect ratio of 3/2 will be assumed.
 * `width` - optional, specifies width of the graph in chosen units, `px`/`%`/`em` etc. Unit has to be specified.
 If width was not set, 100% will be assumed.
 * `alt` - optional, changes alternative text of the graph.
+* `center_at_origin` - optional, if set, the editor is centered around origin (0,0) and not zoomed to fit the whole graph.

 So for example this is a valid directive usage: